 I come from a family who takes their coffee black.
 No sugar, no cream.
 Just back to basics coffee.
 A time living abroad in Barcelona and daily cups of Cafe con Leche ruined my ability to take more than a few sips of my coffee black.
 Now, I've had the pleasure of trying the OXO Brew 8-cup coffee maker, and I am happy to report, I am more than willing to serve myself a smooth cup of black coffee from this beautifully-designed machine.

 The OXO Brew 8-Cup is especially significant as one of a handful of coffee machines that have achieved recognition from the Specialty Coffee Association for brewing a Golden Standard Cup of coffee.
-The $177.95 is certainly not cheap, but it's one of the more affordable models on the list, and for Black Friday, I've found it on sale for $140.
+The $177.95 is certainly not cheap, but it's one of the more affordable models on the list.

 I've spent the last few weeks working the 8-cup coffee maker into my family's morning routine.
 Now, I'm ready to share how it performed in my household in this review and why I think it's one of the best coffee makers you can buy.
 Don't miss out on this great price for the smoothest cup of coffee you may ever sip.

 Who will the OXO Brew 8-Cup Coffee Maker suit?

 The OXO Brew is built for the discerning coffee purist but can be enjoyed by casual drinkers as well.
 It doesn't have a lot of features to tamper with, which makes it almost foolproof to create the perfect cup of coffee.
 If you're looking for the ability to customize temperature and strength settings, you may need to look elsewhere.
 The 8-cup capacity can sustain about 3 adults, depending on preferred consumption, with a one-cup feature that brews up to 20 ounces if you're looking for a single-serving, without a pod.